 Surgical treatment of C. difficile colitis is reserved for patients with complicated CDI, toxic megacolon and those who do not respond to medical therapy.
 Surgical treatment is associated with significant morbidity and carries a mortality rate close to 40%.
 Comorbidity and late intervention are largely responsible for the poor outcomes of these patients.
 Early surgical consultation is therefore suggested for complicated CDI and has been shown to be associated with better outcomes.
 Segmental resections are commonly ineffective and associated with higher mortality than those treated with subtotal colectomy.
 Early intervention with subtotal colectomy with end-ileostomy is the recommended approach.10

-After the first recurrence, rates of further recurrence are said to increase to 40-65%.
+After the first recurrence, rates of further recurrence are said to increase to 40% to 65%.
 Confirmation of the diagnosis and avoidance of unnecessary antibiotics is strongly advised.
 Patients with a second recurrence of CDI should be treated with a tapered or pulsed vancomycin regimen as continued use of metronidazole puts the patient at a cumulative risk of peripheral neuropathy.
 In patients with a third recurrence after a pulsed vancomycin therapy, fecal microbiota transplant (FMT) should be considered.
 FMT is a promising new modality of treatment for recurrent CDI and appears to be safe.
-In a randomized controlled trial of donor feces on patients with recurrent CDI, FMT was significantly more effective than the use of vancomycin.20 However, data from the long term follow up of FMT is limited.
+In a randomized controlled trial of donor feces on patients with recurrent CDI, FMT was significantly more effective than the use of vancomycin.20 However, data from the long-term follow up of FMT is limited.
 Most of the recommended regimens, although reported to be effective, are based on small studies and should be interpreted with caution.

 Currently, there is limited evidence for the use of adjunct probiotics to decrease recurrences in patients with recurrent CDI.
 However, in some smaller studies, probiotics such as S. boulardii in combination with vancomycin or metronidazole have been shown to have some benefit.
 Tolevamer can also be used to prevent recurrence.16 In cases of multiple recurrence or refractory disease, consider the use of probiotics, intravenous immunoglobulin, or steroids.
 However, in all cases, contact precautions and strict isolation of the patient is essential for controlling the spread of the disease to other patients.

 Most AAD cases are mild and self-limited.
 Most patients recover completely with supportive measures and antibiotic withdrawal.
 Relapses are unlikely in this group of patients.
-In cases of well-established colitis that is probably associated with C. difficile infection, specific antimicrobial therapy is needed.
+In cases of well-established colitis that is probably associated with CDI, specific antimicrobial therapy is needed.
 Most patients respond to treatment and recover without sequelae, but recurrences are common.
 The rates of recurrence in this group of patients vary but can be as high as 65% after the first recurrence.
 Antibiotic use in the months to come should be avoided unless strictly necessary.

 In general, medical therapy is effective and surgical intervention is rarely necessary.
 Medical failures, particularly in cases of fulminant colitis, require prompt surgical intervention.
 These patients tend to be older and suffering from other comorbid conditions.
 Total colectomy with ileostomy is the recommended approach.
 Mortality in these patients has been reported to be as high as 40%, in contrast with the minimal mortality in medically treated patients.
 Preventive strategies are based on the fact that AAD is usually a nosocomial disease.
 Preventive measures for colonization of hospitalized patients with C. difficile are widely recommended and supported, as stated in the ACG guidelines.11 Avoidance of unnecessary use of antibiotics is of paramount importance.
 Hospital antibiotic use should be limited and regulated.
 Medical personnel should be enforced to follow simple enteric precautions and educated about the disease and its epidemiology.